SpecterOps/Nemesis/docs/setup.md

 The only other publicly forwarded port is **9001** if minio is used for storage (the default).

+# (Optional) Deleting Running Pods
+Run `skaffold delete` at the root of the repo to remove running pods.
+There currently is not a way to remove all the Kubernetes objects created by `nemesis-cli.py` without deleting the cluster (e.g., `minikube delete`).

 # Troubleshooting & Common Errors
 ## "CONTAINER can't be pulled" error